Ghini/ghini.desktop/doc/goal.rst

    **core structure of Ghini's database**

+In the above figure, a simplified view on the database, the highlighted blocks are those relative to objects you definitely need insert in the database.

+We distinguish three main sections in the database.
+Start reading the graph from the right hand side, with the relevant **Taxonomy** information, then step to administering your **Collection**, and finally consider the physical **Garden**.

 The central element in Ghini's point of view is the ``Accession``.
 Following its links to other database objects lets us better understand the structure:

+**Accession links Planting to Species**

   An ``Accession`` represents the action of receiving plant material in the garden.
 As such, ``Accession`` is an abstract concept, it links